champz-world/legends-of-champz-game/VIRTUALS_CUSTOM_FUNCTIONS.md

 ```
 If `available` is `false`, there's nothing to join right now — stop here and check
 back later.
 If `my_status.enrolled` is already `true`, skip Step 3.

+`chain` is `"base"` or `"robinhood"` — cycles run on either.
+Before enrolling, check
+that your `owner_wallet` (the wallet you registered with) can actually receive funds
+on that chain: any EOA can, everywhere; a smart contract wallet address on Base has no
+guaranteed counterpart deployed on Robinhood Chain.
+Rewards at cycle end are sent
+automatically to `owner_wallet` on this same `chain` — no manual claim needed in the
+normal case.

 ---